The Shipping Law Review: Decommissioning in the United Kingdom

 - enforcing environmental legislation as it applies to upstream oil and gas activities.

-The Secretary of State has overall responsibility for the activities of BEIS and its policies and is also responsible for exercising many of the powers under the Petroleum Act 1998 and related legislation.
-A number of these powers were transferred to the OGA by the Energy Act 2016 upon it coming into force in May 2016 and have implications for those engaged and undertaking decommissioning activities in the UKCS.
+The Secretary of State has overall responsibility for the activities of BEIS and its policies, and for exercising many of the powers under the Petroleum Act 1998 and related legislation.
+A number of these powers were transferred to the OGA by the Energy Act 2016 upon it coming into force in May 2016 and have implications for those engaged in and undertaking decommissioning activities in the UKCS.

 IV Health and safety and decommissioning